-6. Motorbike Da Nang to Hoi An
+6. Motorbike From Da Nang To Hoi An

 Well, if you arrive into Da Nang airport, you will need to get a taxi to the city.
 Arriving into the train station would be much easier as you are already in town.

-Do your own research into motorbike hire places in Da Nang, but the motorbike station has a 5* rating on google after 500 reviews.
-And to make things even more convenient, it’s a 1 minute walk from Da Nang train station.
+You should do your own research into motorbike hire places in Da Nang, but the motorbike station has a 5* rating on google after 200+ reviews.

 The benefits to hiring a motorbike include complete flexibility and independence.
 Plus, you can take all the best day trips close to Hoi An and Da Nang without requiring a tour.

 A motorbike will set you back around US$6-7 per day but you will need to provide and leave some form of ID as collateral.
 Copies of passports sometimes suffice but not always.

-Sleeper Bus to Hoi An
+7. Sinh Tourist Bus Or Sleeper Bus To Hoi An

 The only way to bypass Da Nang is to book the notorious Vietnam sleeper bus.
 This will be of particular interest to backpackers!
 Personally, we traveled by sleeper bus on 5 occasions in Vietnam.